-“Whatever you have learned or received or heard from me, or seen in me—put it into practice. . .
-I have learned the secret of being content in any and every situation (Philippians 4:9,12)
+“Whatever you have learned or received or heard from me, or seen in me—put it into practice. . . . and the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
+(Philippians 4:9,7)

 Use #phil4challenge to spread the word about the Philippians 4 Challenge!